 The Lobi are a cultural group that lives in Burkina Faso and parts of Ivory Coast.
 They are traditionally associated with rural life and live in an informal clan system.
 During French colonization in Burkina Faso (1896-1960), the Lobi were able to maintain their independence longer than nearby groups, which was due to their open resistance against foreign influence.

-This concept of protection is also present in the traditional adornment of the Lobi, which was viewed as offensive by French colonial powers and resulted into few photographic representations.
-Christopher D. Roy states in the Burkina Faso chapter of the text, Berg Encyclopedia of World Dress and Fashion that the group used to wear arm and neck coverings that were made from leather and brass in order to protect from spirits in the wild.
-Aside from arm and neckwear, traditional Lobi dress revealed a lot of the wearer’s skin.
-Roy notes that men wore thin cords around the waist, which allowed the testicles to hang, and at times, front coverings.
-Men also wore their hair long in clay locks that framed their face.
+This concept of protection is also present in the traditional body adornment of the Lobi.
+Christopher D. Roy states in the Burkina Faso chapter of the text, “Berg Encyclopedia of World Dress and Fashion“ that the group wore leather and brass arm and neck coverings to protect themselves from spirits in the wild.
+Aside from arm and neckwear, Roy notes that men wore thin cords around the waist, and at times, front coverings.
+Men also wore their hair in long, face-framing clay locks.
 Women looked similar but wore coverings around the front and back of their lower body.
-Although not exclusively Lobi, body modification is also a part of the culture through coin-sized lip plates and body scarring in intricate shapes.
-Lip plates have gained popularity in “alternative” cultures in the West since the late 20th century and are becoming more socially accepted.
-Lobi dress has now changed and ranges from Western-inspired outfits or wraps that are commonly seen in Western Africa.
+Today, Lobi dress has now changed and ranges from Western-inspired outfits or wraps that are commonly seen in Western Africa.

-There has been so much effort to diminish and change cultural groups like the Lobi.
 As Lobi altar vessels become an accent in homes and mouth plates fill lips, an appreciation and acknowledgment of where these items originate are necessary.
 For more on the material culture of this group, check out the Art Institute of Chicago’s Lobi collection.